 The country's Supreme Court is now conducting cases entirely by video link for the first time in its history after closing its building to the public.

-Some jury trials have been allowed to resume at more than a dozen crown courts.
+Jury trials have been allowed to resume at nearly 60 crown courts.
 New jury trials can start by following new arrangements designed to keep jurors, lawyers and the press safely separated.

 The courts have also launched a new video platform for criminal courts to allow all parties to join hearings remotely over secure connections, which is now online in 60 magistrates courts and 48 crown courts.
 The courts are not, however, using the technology for jury trials.